August 16, 2021 | Seattle, Washington |In-person Cold Reading and Audition Technique taught by the talented Bonnie Root!

 In 2013 Lisa founded Playhouse Northwest Acting School, which was a dream come true because she loves helping other artists to learn, grow, and prosper in their careers.

-“This training has a tendency to not only improve careers but to improve lives.
-Meisner really is a super power.
-I invite you to come in and attend a class.
-Hope to see you soon!†— Lisa Skvarla
+This training has a tendency to not only improve careers but to improve lives.
+Meisner really is a super power. — Lisa Skvarla

 Her goal is to elevate acting in local communities across the region.

-In 2018 Lisa appeared in the award-winning feature film “Woodstock or Bust” with Willow Shields (from “Hunger Gamesâ€) and Meg DeLacy ( from “The Fostersâ€) that came out this past spring.
+Lisa appeared in the award-winning feature film;”Woodstock or Bust” with Willow Shields (from Hunger Games) and Meg DeLacy ( from The Fosters) that came out this past spring.
 She also appeared on the TV show “Wonderland Murders” that was released in February.
-In addition she is an actor and the executive producer of “Divine Shadows,†an award-winning web series that will be released this year.
+Lisa is currently involved in the comedy soap opera “All My Lives” which films monthly in the Seattle area.
+She is also a singer in the Coeurdalene choir that will be performing at Carnegie Hall in New York City May 2026.

 Lisa is a 4th degree Master in Tae kwon do and was the proud owner of Lee’s Martial Arts for 15 years in West Seattle, Washington.
 For three years Lisa served as the chairwoman for the American Women’s Self-Defense Association and has taught self-defense and rape prevention courses to women and girls across the country.